stfc/aiida-mlip/docs/source/user_guide/get_started.rst

     verdi plugin list aiida.calculations  # should now show your calculation plugins

-Then, use ``verdi code setup`` with the ``janus`` input plugin to set up an AiiDA code for aiida-mlip.
+Then, use ``verdi code setup`` with the ``janus`` input plugin to set up an AiiDA code for ``aiida-mlip``.
 The `aiida docs <https://aiida.readthedocs.io/projects/aiida-core/en/stable/howto/run_codes.html#how-to-create-a-code>`_ go over how to create a code.